18 months | Credit Hours: 30

 The University of West Georgia's Richards College of Business is a member of The Georgia WebMBA®.
 The Georgia WebMBA® offers highly qualified students the ability to earn an accredited Masters of Business Administration degree in a convenient and flexible online setting.
 As a WebMBA student, you will be able to build upon your current career success while also deepening your knowledge base and will be able to apply what you are learning at your work place.

-The Georgia WebMBA® consists of highly qualified professors from six University System of Georgia institutions, in which the University of West Georgia is included.
+The Georgia WebMBA® consists of highly qualified professors from seven University System of Georgia institutions, in which the University of West Georgia is included.

 The program includes a two-day orientation held at the beginning of the program after which all class work is exclusively online.